Tolentine Hall, Room 103

 If instructors want to verify that the absence qualifies as an excused absence under the university list, or verify that the student is permitted to participate in the activity, they should contact the designated Assistant or Associate Dean of the student’s College.

 The College of Professional Studies has separate attendance policies for FastFoward courses and the online degree programs.
 The College of Nursing has a separate attendance policy for the online RN to BSN program.
+Graduate Studies in the College of Liberal Arts and Sciences has separate attendance policies for online degree programs.

 The Student Health Center does not provide notes to excuse absences for students missing class due to their visit to the Student Health Center, or to excuse class absences due to most common illnesses.
 The Student Health Center will also not provide notes to excuse absences for medical conditions that were not treated at the Student Health Center.
 The purpose of this policy is to eliminate unnecessary visits from students whose sole purpose is obtaining class absence notes for their professors.